 - Pillows are a great way to elevate body parts that could use some extra attention, improving blood circulation, and reducing discomfort.

 - A cooling pillow can decrease discomfort in inflamed regions of the body and offers relief on the skin or bone.

-- A firmer pillow created with gel-infused memory foam, or solely memory foam without gel may offer the best flexible but strong support.
+- A firmer pillow created with gel or solely traditional visco memory foam may offer the best flexible but firm support.

-- Pillow support should keep the body in proper alignment, so you can focus on falling asleep more easily, instead of tossing and turning.
+- Pillow support should keep the body in proper alignment, so you can focus on falling asleep more quickly, instead of tossing and turning.

 - Sleeping with a cooling pillow placed between the knees, under the hips, or under the legs can help reduce back pain.